DimitriBarronmore/cyf-arenas/README.md

 Multiple arenas which overlap will automatically merge into a single shape.
 There is no option to disable this.

-Arenas behave mostly like the original, with two notable exceptions:
+Arenas behave mostly like the original, with a few notable exceptions:

 **1.)** Arena.MoveAndResize and Arena.MoveToAndResize no longer exist.
 This is because you can simply use Arena.Move/Arena.MoveTo and Arena.Resize one after another, and with the addition of rotation following this convention seems impractical.

 **2.)** Arena.ResizeImmediate no longer exists.
 Instead, Arena.Resize takes an optional third true / false argument which tells it whether to resize immediately.

+**3.)** Arena.currenty and Arena.y both return a coordinate on the outside of the white portion of the arena.
+This may cause off-by-five positioning errors in existing code which uses Arena.currenty.

 -----------------------